tatounee/Donc/README.md

 ---

 *This material is unofficial and is not endorsed by Supercell.
-For more information see Supercell's Fan Content Policy: (www.supercell.com/fan-content-policy)[https://www.supercell.com/fan-content-policy]*
+For more information see [Supercell's Fan Content Policy](https://www.supercell.com/fan-content-policy)